plus3-labs/o1js-merkle/README.md

 **Merkle Trees for o1js (membership / non-membership merkle witness)**

-The library contains implementations of sparse merkle tree, merkle tree and compact merkle tree based on o1js, which you can use in the **browser** or **node.js** env, and provides a corresponding set of verifiable utility methods that can be run in **circuits**.
+The library contains implementations of *Sparse Merkle Tree*, *Standard Merkle Tree* and *Compact Merkle Tree* based on o1js, which you can use in the **browser** or **node.js** env, and provides a corresponding set of verifiable utility methods that can be run in **circuits**.
+Besides, you could choose different persistence storage tools for each Merkle tree.

 This article gives a brief introduction to SMT: [Whats a sparse merkle tree](https://medium.com/@kelvinfichter/whats-a-sparse-merkle-tree-acda70aeb837)